Data Science (DTSC)

 This course is a continuation of DTSC 550, with an emphasis on statistical techniques most used in modern data science.
 Students will explore in greater depth linear and logistic regression, and continue to additional regression and classification techniques with a focus on application.
 Analyses will be completed in R.

 Introduction to machine learning landscape.
-This course will address questions such as what is machine learning?
+Will address questions such as what is machine learning?
 Why do we use machine learning?
 What is machine learning appropriate for?
 What is it inappropriate for?
-Will explore supervised and unsupervised learning, such as k-nearest neighbors, support vector machines, decision trees, and principal component analysis.
+Will explore supervised and unsupervised learning and regression and classification models.
 Taught in Python.
+Students should have either taken DTSC 575: Principles of Python Programming or DTSC 580: Data Manipulation have previous Python for data analysis knowledge/experience.

 This course will introduce the field of Natural Language Processing and its related algorithms and ideas.
 Students will gain experience writing NLP algorithmic code in python, as well as working through text-based machine learning problems.